ronikurnia1/sale-stock/README.md

 </table>

 ### Application Modeling
 This application only use one domain model: Shopping cart.
 Since this is a simple application, I do not use any kind of dependency injection framework.
-Instead I inject the model (Shopping cart) into each router via its contructor so I can still do both unit testing and functional API testing wothout hit the real database (MongoDB).
+Instead I still inject the model (Shopping cart) into each router via its contructor so I can still do the unit testing and functional API testing as well wothout hit the real database (MongoDB).

-The solution
+The folder structure of the source code is as follow:

+|-- app
+|    |-- domain-services       <-- contains all the domain logic/business logic
+|    |-- models                <-- contains domain model of the application
+|
+|-- routers                    <-- contains all routing of REST API
+|-- test
+|    |-- functional-API-tests  <-- contains all functional API tests
+|    |-- unit-test             <-- contains all unit testing

 ### Quality Assesment (Unit test and Functional API test)
-All the
+This project has 2 kind of tests: unit test and functional API tests To run unit-test only:          npm run-script unit-test To run functional API test:     npm run-script api-test To run both testing:            npm test or npm run-script test

 ### Deployment to cloud infrastructure
+If you have a docker machine you can easily build and deploy this appplication into docker image by execute the following script: docker build -t API-Test .

+This project also has been deploy into a cloud server.
+You can access it here: